g-iyer/DSND-data-analysis/README.md

   The data analysis was done in a Jupyter notebook with Python 3.2.
 I used the following libraries/packages in the process
     - pandas, numpy, matplotlib, seaborn, and Warnings.

-  The notebook *Telco customer churn analysis.ipynb)* is available here in my GitHub repository [Data Analysis Project lin](https://github.com/g-iyer/DSND-data-analysis)
+  The notebook *Telco customer churn analysis.ipynb)* is available here in my GitHub repository [Data Analysis Project link](https://github.com/g-iyer/DSND-data-analysis)
+  The notebook uses the IBM Telco dataset also available in this repository, named - WA_Fn-UseC_-Telco-Customer-Churn.csv

+  Please download and save the notebook and data file to your folder to try.

+## Observations

+  The analysis revealed that clients with a long tenure did not leave, monthly and total charges had a direct relationship to churn and those on month-to-month deals were more likely to leave.

+  The analysis was possible without a need to develop a ML model primarily because I treated this as a data analysis and inference project instead of a prediction problem.
+This dataset has been used in kaggle by many to try out predictive ML modeling.